sararunkel/camx-submit/README.md

 	set PTSRCE  = "/GWSPH/groups/anenberggrp/camx_mpi/test/ptsrce"
 	set OUTPUT  = "/GWSPH/groups/anenberggrp/camx_mpi/test/outputs"

-# Change the nodes code (to create nodes.txt) to the nodes you'll be using in your run
-# This is called the "-hostfile" name in the mpiexec code at the bottom of the runfile
-# Specify the name of the nodes you are going to allocate.
-Here I am allocating 4 nodes
-# with one processor each from the debug partition.
+# Change the nodes code (to create nodes.txt) to the nodes you'll be using in your run.
+This is called the "-hostfile" name in the mpiexec code at the bottom of the runfile.
+Specify the name of the nodes you are going to allocate.
+Here I am allocating 4 nodes with one processor each from the debug partition.
 	#  --- Create the nodes file ---
 	#
 	cat << ieof > nodes